kantega/kson/readme.md

 the zipcode of the users in the list has been updated.

 ##Converting to your domainmodel using the typesafest (and simplest actually) way.
-Nothing is simpler than the automatic conversion done by jackson you say?
-Then i am convinced that your application is either stringly typed or infected with annotion hell.
-Or you use stringly typed DTOs to provide for the mapping.
+You say that nothing is simpler than the automatic conversion done by jackson?
+Then i am convinced that your application is either stringly typed or infected with annotation hell.
+Or you use stringly typed DTOs to provide for the mapping to and from your domain model.
 Adding a converter for you Money and Measurements librarires is also trivial i presume?

 Lets see how simple this can be with kson.
 We start by defining our domain model that represents the Lenses usecase above.
 ```java